| ZoroastrianismFounder: Zoroaster

 is now Iran.
 The 1991 census counted 3,190 Zoroastrians in Canada.
 The actual

+number is believed to be much higher.
 The Zorastrian holy book is called the Avesta.
 This includes the original words of

 their founder Zarathushtra, preserved in a series of five hymns, called the Gathas.
 The latter represent the core text